-It’s not every day that you celebrate your 183rd birthday, but that’s what the state of Arkansas is doing!
+It’s not every day you celebrate your 185th anniversary, but that’s what the state of Arkansas is doing!
 On June 15, 1836, Arkansas became the 25th state, marking a new era in our history.
-While things sure have changed in the intervening 183 years, visitors to downtown Little Rock can get a feel for what life was like in the 1800’s and beyond at several local museums.
+While things sure have changed over the last 185 years, visitors to downtown Little Rock can get a feel for what life was like in the 1800’s and beyond at several local museums.

-At the Historic Arkansas Museum step back through time to walk the streets of territorial Arkansas and discover the museum’s collection of 19th century buildings.
+At the Historic Arkansas Museum, step back in time to walk the streets of territorial Arkansas and discover the museum’s collection of 19th century buildings.
 A blacksmith shop, farmstead and a grog shop are just a few of the structures that are open daily.
-Living history actors and indoor exhibits detailing territorial life in Arkansas add to the experience making the museum as must-see stop for history lovers wishing to celebrate not only Arkansas’s 183rd birthday, but its 200th anniversary of becoming a territory!
+Living history actors and indoor exhibits detailing territorial life in Arkansas add to the experience making the museum a must-see stop for history lovers wishing to celebrate not only Arkansas’s 185th birthday, but the years in between!

 Just a few blocks away, see what it was like to be a legislator during the early days of statehood at the Old State House Museum, the oldest standing state capitol building west of the Mississippi River.
 Housed in the state’s first capitol building, the museum focuses on Arkansas history with exhibits ranging from the gowns of Arkansas’s First Ladies to intricate handmade quilts stretching back to the Civil War.
 The House of Representatives Chamber has been restored to its appearance from the 1840s and museum visitors are invited to walk through the desks and imagine themselves as early Arkansas legislators.